Tautological systems, homogeneous spaces and the holonomic rank problem: Non-vanishing criteria for tautological systems

-In this section we consider the action of a connected linear algebraic group $G'$ on a variety $Y$.
-The main case of interest arises when we are given an action of an algebraic group $G$ on a variety $X$, and an equivariant line bundle $\mathscr{L}$ on $X$.
-Denoting $G'$ the group $\dC^*\times G$, we let $G'$ act (in various ways depending on the choice of a character) on $Y$, which we take to be the total space $L$ (or the complement $L^*$ of the zero section) of $\mathscr{L}$.
+Here we consider the action of a linear algebraic group $G'$ on a variety $Y$.
+The main case of interest (which will be discussed from \cref{ssec:canSheafOnLineBdl} on) arises when we are given an action of a reductive linear algebraic group $G$ on a smooth variety $X$, and an equivariant line bundle $\mathscr{L}$ on $X$.
+Denoting by $G'$ the group $G \times \C^*$, we let $G'$ act on $Y$, which we take to be the total space $L$ (or the complement $L^*$ of the zero section) of $\mathscr{L}$.
+For the purpose of clarity, it is however useful to first treat the case of an arbitrary variety $Y$ admitting a $G'$-action, where $G'$ is any linear algebraic group.
+This is the point of view that we are going to adapt in Sections~\ref{ssec:VFfromGroupActions} to~\ref{sec:Twists}.

-We begin with recalling some facts concerning actions of algebraic groups on smooth varieties.
-The proofs are rather elementary and therefore omitted.
+We begin by recalling some facts concerning group actions on smooth varieties.
+They are mainly included for the reader's convenience and in order to fix notations.
+The proofs are rather elementary and will therefore be omitted.

 \begin{lem} Let $G'$ be an algebraic group acting on a smooth variety $Y$.
 Then there is a unique Lie algebra homomorphism